Julius-3367/umma/frontend/src/TESTING_INSTRUCTIONS.md

 - [ ] Login with admin account works
 - [ ] Login with trainer account works
 - [ ] Login with candidate account works
-- [ ] Login with agent account works
+- [ ] Login with recruiter account works
 - [ ] Login with broker account works
 - [ ] Login with recruiter account works
 - [ ] Login with employer account works